isaacs/sax-js/README.md

 `on<eventname>`.
 Functions get executed in the this-context of the parser object.
 The list of supported events are also in the exported `EVENTS` array.

+When using the stream interface, assign handlers using the EventEmitter `on` function in the normal fashion.

 `error` - Indication that something bad happened.
 The error will be hanging out on `parser.error`, and must be deleted before parsing can continue.
 By listening to this event, you can keep an eye on that kind of stuff.
 Note: this happens *much*